WilmerU7899/github-tutorial/README.md

 * Lets learn how to do it straight off of your ide.
-    * In the command line type `git init` for the directory you desire to turn into a directory
+    * In the command line type `git init` for the directory you desire to turn into a repository
         * **REMEMBER TO** `cd <filename>`
         * You should now see in your command line (master).
 If you see this it means git is now active in the repository.
     * Now you have to make a README.md file in the repository.